 You don’t often come across independently released versions of Dalmore but Elgin-based bottler Gordon & MacPhail are one of the few companies with the stocks to make it happen.
-Despite it’s (self-manufactured) reputation as a luxury malt, Dalmore is a dram which often leaves me a little underwhelmed but this bottle stood out at the Falkirk Whisky Social event in August and I decided to get to know it a little better.
+Despite its (self-manufactured) reputation as a luxury malt, Dalmore is a dram which has occasionally left me a little underwhelmed but this bottle stood out at the Falkirk Whisky Social event in August and I decided to get to know it a little better.

 Dalmore was built in 1839 by Alexander Matheson of Jardine Matheson, a firm best known for succeeding the East India Company and for their not insignificant role in the trading of Opium from Asia.
 The distillery is situated at Alness, 20 miles north of Inverness on the shore of the Cromarthy Firth.

 Official bottlings of Dalmore are instantly recognisable from the embossed Stag’s head that adorns each one.
 The emblem became associated with the distillery when it was taken over by the Mackenzie family took ownership of the distillery in 1860.
 The royal 12-pointed stag had been incorporated into the Mackenzie family crest ever since 1263 when Colin of Kintail rescued King Alexander III from a charging Stag.
-Despite this family ownership having long since ended in the 1960’s, the stag’s head remains, helping to set the Dalmore single malt apart from the rest of the bottles on the shelf.
+Despite this family ownership having long since ended in the 1960’s, the emblem remains, helping to set the Dalmore single malt apart from the rest of the bottles on the shelf.

 Today, Dalmore is part of Whyte & Mackay and is overseen by their flamboyant and eccentric master blender, Richard Patterson, a man for whom 2017 marked 50 years in the industry.
-This particular dram however, evidently escaped the Whyte & Mackay stable at some point and made it’s way into the care of Gordon & MacPhail, who have bottled it as part of their Connoisseur’s Choice range at 46%.
+This particular dram however, must have escaped the Whyte & Mackay stable at some point and made its way into the care of Gordon & MacPhail, who have bottled it as part of their Connoisseur’s Choice range at 46%.

 Smell: Malt and Vanilla predominantly… freshly Baked Bread, Shortbread, Lemon and Pineapple, Cherry and Blueberry.